Analytical Solutions for Planet-Scattering Small Bodies: O pik's close-encounter theory

 and conversely,

 Rigorously speaking, a realistic approaching velocity vector $\bm{U}_\infty$ should include $\pm$ sign in front of $U_x$ and $U_z$ in Eq.~\eqref{eq:aei-to-uxyz}.
 The four combinations of $U_x$ and $U_z$'s signs correspond to four different encounter geometries (see \citealt{Valsecchi.1999}'s table 1), which we do not consider in this work.
 Instead, we use Eq.~\eqref{eq:aei-to-uxyz} to compute $U_x$ and $U_z$, which always yields positive $U_x$ and $U_z$.
 Consequently, $\phi \in (0, 90^\circ)$ for both prograde and retrograde orbits (Eq.~\ref{eq:def-theta-phi}).
 This framework allows one to have a consistent definitions of $U_x$, $U_z$, and $\phi$ across multiple encounters, which does not affect the following analysis of the scattering dynamics.
+Note that $U_y$ and $U_z$ in Eq.~\eqref{eq:aei-to-uxyz} are only valid in the limit of small minimum orbital intersection distance \citep{Vokrouhlicky.2012, Valsecchi.2022}.
 Further details are given in Section~\ref{subsec:scenarios}.